collective/collective.developermanual/source/views/viewlets.rst

 Viewlets provide conflict-free way to contribute new user-interface actions and HTML snippets to Plone pages.

-Each viewlet is an a viewlet manager.
+Each viewlet is associated with a viewlet manager.
 To add viewlets to your HTML code you first need to add them to a viewlet manager, which allows you to shuffle viewlets around through-the-web.

 What viewlets do